googlefonts/googlefonts.github.io/gf-guide/upstream.md

     <br>
     A directory containing the design source files and scripts used to build the fonts.
 Sources must not be kept in another directory.

     There must be either a `config.yaml` or `build.sh` file that allows the fonts to be built in one command.
-For more context, you can read about the [Scalable font production] principle (https://googlefonts.github.io/gf-guide/production.html#scalable-font-production).
+For more context, you can read about the [Scalable font production](https://googlefonts.github.io/gf-guide/production.html#scalable-font-production) principle.

     -   [config.yaml](https://github.com/googlefonts/Unified-Font-Repository/blob/main/sources/config.yaml)
         <br>